HOME

 LADY: Grandson?
 Niece.

-Magi 1: Were not related.
+Magi 1: We're not related.

 LADY: Well what sort of age?